By Jennifer Kaciuba

 “Holy shit”.
 I was in disbelief as I passed Mike the blunt without even turning around.

-“Mister tree, if the sun like, makes light and warmth, then why doesn’t the moon do the same thing”?
-Natalie said, then set her head back.
+“Mister tree, if the sun like makes light and warmth, then why does- n’t the moon do the same thing”?
+Natalie asked her question then set her head back.
+She stretched out her legs, crossed her legs at the ankle and lay back, resting on her palms that were flattened pancakes on the porch outside.
 She began nodding in agreement with the tree.
-I shook my head and just saw it nodding and smiling at me.
+I shook my head.
+I looked at the tree and just saw it nodding and smiling at me.
 I didn’t hear it talk.
 I rubbed my eyes and looked at Natalie.
 She was smoking the blunt again.

 “I’m gonna go piss, skip me”.
 I stood up to go to the bathroom.
 My legs felt like Jell-O and I imagined myself made out of rubber.
-My feet felt heavy, like they were being weighed down to the ground.
-The wooden porch was spongy like they are at parks and Chuck-e-Cheese.
+My feet felt heavy, like they were being weighed down to the grown.
+The wooden porch be- came spongy like they are at parks and Chucky Cheese so that when a child falls, they don’t completely hurt themselves.
 I bounced from the porch to the back door.
 I was on the moon.
 Then it all stopped.

-The back door on Natalie’s porch was in this dark area they used as a crawlspace.
-I had used this door so many times and wasn’t afraid but for some reason, this darkness was deeper than usual.
+The back door from Natalie’s porch to the house was in this dark area that they used as a crawlspace.
+I had used this door so many times and wasn’t afraid but for some reason, this darkness was more dim than usual.
 I came to a stop as soon as the door was in front of me.
 I couldn’t walk in.
-There was something stopping me getting into the house.
+There was something that was making me unable to get into the house.

 I looked up in front of me and I saw it.
-Shining through the darkness was a white crooked row of square pieces.
+Shinning through the darkness was a white crooked row of square pieces.
+They were perfectly assembled in a line; none of them were a bit out of place.
 I stepped back a minute.
 Then above the glowing row, a sudden oval shape started to glimmer.
 It came in slowly.
 Then it was a complete egg shaped oval right above the row of white.
 Then there was another oval only a few inches away from the first one.
 The line of white began curving upwards and in front of me stood a smile.
 A floating and radiant smiling face stared at me.
 My mouth fell to the floor.
 I didn’t move.
 I tried to go through it but couldn’t seem to face this monster.
 I gave up.
 I ran back to where Natalie and Mike were sitting.

 Natalie handed me the weed as I lay on the wooden porch with my arms over my head, hiding my eyes.

 “Don’t fucking go in there”.
-Smoke came out of my mouth with my words.
+Smoke came out of my mouth at the same time with my words.